BabelQwerty/awesome-stars-noob/README.md

 *   [sense-of-security/ADRecon](https://github.com/sense-of-security/ADRecon) - ADRecon is a tool which gathers information about the Active Directory and generates a report which can provide a holistic picture of the current state of the target AD environment.

 *   [ilovexjp/health-code-index](https://github.com/ilovexjp/health-code-index) - 健康码模拟 - 索引

-*   [Cobalt-Strike/community\_kit](https://github.com/Cobalt-Strike/community_kit) - Cobalt Strike is a post-exploitation framework designed to be extended and customized by the user community.
-Several excellent tools and scripts have been written and published, but they can be challenging to locate.
-Community Kit is a central repository of extensions written by the user community to extend the capabilities of Cobalt Strike.
-The Cobalt Strike team acts as the curator and provides this kit to showcase this fantastic work.

 ## Thanks